Skip to content

 Beirut Ghost Theme Post Additional Tags

-If, for example, you want to change the Work term to be something like Speaking or Newsletter.
-Do the following.
+If you want to change the Work term to something like Speaking or Newsletter, do the following.

-Using a code editor, open each theme file and replace the word work with speaking in the mentioned file line.
-I will use speaking here as an example.
-Make sure you type it in lowercase.
+Using a code editor, open each file below and replace work with speaking (lowercase).
+We’ll use speaking as the example.

 {{#get 'posts' filter='primary_tag:speaking' include='tags' limit=@custom.number_of_work_items}}